bootstrap-vue-next/bootstrap-vue-next/apps/docs/src/docs/components/placeholder.md

 ### Placeholder Cards

-Placeholders have built-in support for rendering a placeholder card with `b-placeholder-card`.
+Placeholders have built-in support for rendering a placeholder card with `BPlaceholderCard`.

 <HighlightCard>
   <BPlaceholderCard style="max-width: 20rem" />